-Looking for somewhere to go walking this winter break?
-How about walking around De Maten nature reserve in Limburg?
+Looking for somewhere to go for a country hike?
+How about De Maten nature reserve in Limburg?

 De Maten is a nature reserve of about 5 square kilometres, located in the province of Limburg.
 It extends over the municipalities of both Genk and Diepenbeek.
 It’s a mix of grasslands, sandy heaths, patches of woodland, and more than a few ponds.
 And it’s a very attractive area to walk around!

 Several well-signposted footpaths take you around the perimeter and through the centre of De Maten.
 They start and end at three car parks.
 Depending on the time you have available you could just take a short walk of an hour or two (3-4 km), a medium one (6 km) or do the whole circle of about 10 km.
 The longer one will also take you through a few residential streets that back onto the nature reserve.

 The name ‘maten’ can be equated to the English word ‘meadows’.
 Back in the 16th century De Maten consisted of water-meadows, which were created by irrigating grasslands.
 This was to increase hay productivity.
 Even now there is a lot of agricultural activity, particularly around the perimeter of the nature reserve.

 35 PONDS IN THE PAST

 The ponds were created by damming the local streams, the Stiemersbeek and the Heiweierbeek.
 Rich with fish, they provided an excellent all-year-round source of food for the locals.
 And for the fish-eating waterbirds.

 The frequent occurrence of spooky morning and evening mist banks, from which blood-curdling shrieks were heard, gave rise to the belief in the “witte wieven” (the white wives).
 These are female ghostly apparitions that haunt the reedbeds and call to each other.

 You can still hear them today!
 Thankfully we know that they are not ghosts but waterbirds called water rails.
 Listen to this and you can understand the source of the legend.